mierenhoop/xmpp/README.md

 - `omemo.c`: a compact implementation of OMEMO.

-### Uses

-- Instant messenger.

-- Easy integration of IoT device with existing XMPP software.

-- Integrating chat into a video game.

 ### Goals

 - Run on embedded: support for ESP32 on ESP-IDF & Raspberry Pi Pico